Kayleexx/collabAI/README.md

-# Collaborative Agents Framework
+# CollabAI

-This repository contains the **Collaborative Agents Framework**, a project designed to demonstrate multi-agent collaboration on shared tasks.
-The system allows multiple agents to work towards a common goal by conducting research, writing notes, and generating reports.
-This enhanced version incorporates dynamic communication between agents, scalability for additional tasks, state monitoring, and error recovery mechanisms.
+CollabAI is a framework designed to demonstrate multi-agent collaboration on shared tasks.
+The system allows multiple agents to work towards a common goal by conducting research, writing notes, and generating reports using Scrapybara's API.
+This also incorporates dynamic communication between agents, scalability for additional tasks, state monitoring, and error recovery mechanisms.
 Developed as a submission for Scrapybara's Bounty Force.

 ---